m-adamski/symfony-notification-bundle/README.md

-# Notification Bundle for Symfony 4
+# Notification Bundle for Symfony

-The Symfony 4 Bundle, which aims to simplify the communication with the end user.
+The Symfony Bundle, which aims to simplify the communication with the end user.
 By using simple functions, we can create information that will later be displayed to the user.

+This bundle is compatible with Symfony 4.1 and Symfony 5.0.
+Symfony 3.4 compatibility abandoned.

 ## Installation